HealthInfographic2.png

 But children in under-resourced communities face threats to their health, including malnutrition, communicable diseases and disparities in access to health care.
 Most of these threats, though often deadly, are completely preventable.
 So is the ensuing drain on local economies due to unnecessary health care costs and lost productivity.

 Working through trusted local partner organizations, ChildFund supports communities as well as local and national health systems to address children’s health needs from before birth to young adulthood.
-Our programs focus on several intersecting areas.
+Our programs focus on several intersecting areas, creating impact leading to lifelong health for children and families no matter where they are.

 Maternal and Child Health

 What are the drivers of poor health outcomes among mothers and children in under-resourced communities?
-There are many, including lack of access to quality care, malnutrition, poor sanitation and hygiene, low levels of health literacy and education, gender inequality and discriminatory cultural practices, weak health systems and other socioeconomic factors that create health disparities.
+There are many, including lack of access to quality care, malnutrition, poor sanitation and hygiene, low levels of health literacy and education, inequality and discrimination, weak health systems and other socioeconomic factors that create health disparities.

-Strengthening health systems, promoting access to water, sanitation and hygiene, and improvements to nutrition can go a long way toward keeping mothers and children healthy.
-Immunizations alone are extremely cost-effective, yielding up to a 44-fold return on investment in lower-income countries.
+Strengthening health systems and promoting access to water, sanitation and hygiene as well as improvements to nutrition can go a long way toward keeping mothers and children healthy.

 Leveraging community health workers